gvwilson/sensibleadventures/nardica/nardica.md

 Wales chuckled.
 "Fair enough.
-But not here---too many eyes."
+But not here."
-He glanced up as one of the city's drones zipped past overhead on its way back to its regular patrol route.
+He glanced up as one of the city's drones zipped past overhead.
+Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder how much of the scene below them the drones were actually reporting back to Halley's central core.

 Picking up their respective loads, they walked side by side down a narrow side street